mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 For example, the work of the child to add 21 levels to their own game served as a way to publicise this possibility.
 The process was also spread by that child's willingness to help others to add that feature to their game.
 This shifted dependence on myself as a facilitator, or on the instruction-based support documents.
 This excerpt shows this more experience child coder Te, agreeing to show another child Ch how to add new levels.

     Ch: Why’s that enemy in every level
     Te: He’s not.
     Ch: Can you show me how you add more levels on to yours?
     Te: Yeah sure.
     Pause
     Te: I’m just going to have one go of beating this (refering to his own game which he is playtesing).
 It’s 21 levels in it.
 So ..
 Yeeeeah.
     Pause
     Ch: It’s like parcours in Minecraft but times.
 It’s like playing the game Wipeout.
 Have you ever played Wipeout?
     Te: Er not really.
     Ch: Or seen it?
     Ch: That’s like my second level.
     Te: Ah so hard (Te fails at a high level on his game and starts to move off)

-  Te: (To someone else  calling for attention)  No I’m helping ..
+    Te: (To someone else  calling for attention)  No I’m helping (Ch)..
     (Te then follows Ch to his workstation to help him implement more levels.)

 When Te moves to Ch's game he playtests it and then looks at the code.
 He notes that Ch has added a variable for a fourth level but then goes on to demonstrate to to add an array representing the next level, and a conditional statement to select level 4 when level 3 is completed.
-At Te completes this work, Ch reads aloud the code which is being typed in.
+At Te uses the keyboard completes this work, Ch reads aloud the code which is being typed in by Te.

 Exchanges like this allow the propagation of GDPs

 The process of playing a game of another and sharing your appreciation of it invites participants to add new patterns to their own game.
 In this example the process is very direct with the one asking another to help them directly.
 It is very likely that Ch has noticed Te helping others add levels to their games and thus this may help him to feel empowered to do the same.

 **Other examples of propagation**

+While some participants were diligent and deliberate in their use of documentation, peer propagation was the default mode of adding new GDPs for many of the younger participants able to work independently.

+Another examples include the use of moving enemies, changes to jump dynamics.

+While the example above shows a fully peer implementation with a request and direct support happening between peers, another common patterns of propagation was to notice and comment on a key dynamic in a game during playtesting, for example a health bar, and then to locate supporting resources to implement that pattern.

-### GDP used to allow exploration of home funds of knoledge
+### GDP used to allow exploration of home funds of knowledge

-Ch is keen to make links to his existing experience of games making comparisons between Te's game, commercial games and his own.
-The motive is not clear but this appears to act as a ay of Ch bringing his funds of knowledge on game playing and analysis to this community.

-In prevelant GDPs in Te's game stimulates sharing about Ch's experience in other games.
+GDPs allow participants to share and explore their home funds on knowledge in the emerging learning community.

+In the previous chapter the ability for participants to bring home funds of knowledge into the new learning community was explored in relation to the use of graphical assets and game narratives.
+In the previous examples we can see a similar process.

+    Ch: It’s like parcours in Minecraft but times.
+It’s like playing the game Wipeout.
+Have you ever played Wipeout?
+    Te: Er not really.
+    Ch: Or seen it?

+The process of watching Te self test his game exposes the dominant game experience of timed jumping.
 Parcour in Minecraft and Wipe out are both  game experiences whose main mechanic is about judging jumps to landing accurately.

+Ch is makes links to his existing experience of games making comparisons between Te's game, commercial games and his own.
+In doing so Ch is able to show his knowledge and analysis of gameplay patterns to this community.

+While his motivation is not clear, one interpretation is that Ch could be making this contribution not only to openly share experience but also as a offering in return for his request for help.

+In addition to the previous chapters observations....
-Following research on funds of knowledge motives or benefits of this behaviour may include: ...
+ADD IF RELEVANT - research on funds of knowledge motives or benefits of this behaviour may include: ...
-INSERT DISCUSSION AN DEVELOPMENT OF FUNDS OF KNOWLEDGE STREAM MAKE LINK TO NEXT SECTION

 <!--
 Article on intangibility of game feel.